A road trip from Perth to Exmouth takes in a lot of what makes Western Australia beautiful. And importantly, you can cover it all in a week.

 - saw pretty much every kind of fish I saw on the Great Barrier Reef

-- floated to the towels, laid on the beach, got some sun, listened to ipod, almost fell asleep
+- floated back to the towels, laid on the beach, got some sun, listened to some tunes, almost fell asleep

 - ate lunch